-In one such comment I stated my supposition that inimical traits -- predatory, tyrannical, ruthless, pitiless -- found in virtually all members of the ruling, upper, or elite class are not dominant among humans in general and only manifest in a small portion of the population.
+In one such comment I stated my supposition that inimical traits — predatory, tyrannical, ruthless, pitiless — found in virtually all members of the ruling, upper, or elite class are not dominant among humans in general and only manifest in a small portion of the population.
 I also expressed my view that it is our intrinsically cooperative nature and our innate desire to be helpful that makes such a large segment of the human race susceptible to victimization by a small minority of individuals who are afflicted with what I consider to be a genetic flaw.

 For my part, I will say this; I do not accept that human morality, for the vast majority, is based on hate, envy, greed or self-interest.
 In fact, quite to the contrary, the basic benevolence and cooperative nature of most people is what has allowed a very small, depraved and abhorrent group to prey upon the majority of the species for millennia.

 I like to think that this negative trait will eventually be eliminated by evolution, provided our species can survive long enough.
 That small group of deviant individuals is like a parasite within the body of humanity.
 They have managed to pass along whatever genetic flaw they possess through the ages.
-They can only survive if there is a significantly larger population of healthy, sane and basically good people to maintain them.I recently found some credible data that offers agreement with and support for this opinion.
+They can only survive if there is a significantly larger population of healthy, sane and basically good people to maintain them.

 The Psychopathic Survival Strategy